lvgl/lv_port_linux/README.md

 ### Installing LVGL

-It is possible to install LVGL to your system however, this is currently only supported with cmake.
+It is possible to install LVGL to your system using cmake:

 ```
 cmake --install ./build